GroundationP/product_cat_prediction/README.md

 ## Rakuten product prediction

 This project aims to develop an API-driven solution for classifying electronic products based on textual descriptions.
-Using a dataset provided by the Rakuten Challenge https://challengedata.ens.fr/challenges/35 in CSV format, it serves as the input for building a Word2Vec model after normalization.
+Using a dataset provided by the Rakuten Challenge https://challengedata.ens.fr/challenges/35 in CSV format the files and images were ingested into a MongoDB and the API use those files for building a Word2Vec model after normalization.

 With FastAPI, a series of GET and POST endpoints were implemented to: